khairulx/SQL-Improvement-Logic/README.md

 Jobs.id DESC LIMIT 50 OFFSET 0
 ```

-* **Use indexes for all predicates**: The predicates in the clauses: (LEFT JOIN, INNER JOIN, WHERE, GROUP BY and ORDER BY) should all be indexed.
-This can be achieved by the following queries:
 ```
 ALTER TABLE Jobs ADD INDEX Jobs_idx (id,sort_order,deleted,job_category_id,job_type_id,publish_status);
 ALTER TABLE Personalities ADD INDEX Personalities_idx (id,deleted);